Toemmsche/semantic-diff/README.md

 - A visualization tool for differences between normalized query plans, which makes use of the semantic diff algorithm (`npm run start`).

 You can try out the query plan visualizer at https://toemmsche.github.io/semantic-diff/.

-For Umbra, HyPer, and DuckDB data from the TPC-H and TPC-DS benchmarks is preloaded.
+Query plans for TPC-H and TPC-DS queries for the RDBMS Umbra, HyPer, and DuckDB are preloaded.